Welcome to the National Association of Data Protection and Freedom of Information Officers

 Stan's family wanted to let members know the sad news, and have put out a request for any comments, references or stories about Stan.
 If anyone wishes to provide these please do so through the "contact us" link at the top of the page.

-A funeral service will be held at 12pm on Wednesday 27 November, at St John the Evangelist Church, Church Road, Woodley, Reading, RG5 4QN.
+A funeral service was held at 12pm on Wednesday 27 November, at St John the Evangelist Church, Church Road, Woodley, Reading, RG5 4QN.
 Stan requested that there be family flowers only.
 Should anyone have a wish to make a donation, these may be made to the Berkshire Heart Failure Team (cheques payable to ‘Berkshire Health Charitable Funds’ with code KX095 on reverse).
 Alternatively Stan expressed a wish to have a seat placed at Woodford Park, which his family would like to organise in his memory.
 Donations to this may be made at the funeral or cheques made payable to ‘Mr B Rawlins – Park Seat’.
 All cheques to be sent c/o Richard Lloyd Funeral Services, 1-2 Coppice Road, Woodley.
 RG5 3RB.